sagarmunjal/repo0001/_posts/2016-06-07-buckling-up.md

 (iii) Avoid a semicolon

-- After a closing curly bracket.
+- After a closing curly bracket of an if, for, while loop and a function body.
+See the example below to get the drift of it.

 <code data-gist-id="9fd0f90a822dc3660cb93703043ca1c6" data-gist-file="gistfile1.txt" data-gist-hide-footer="true" data-gist-line="80-91"></code>